k2jac9/agentic-drift/TEST_STATUS.md

 ## Summary

 All tests are now passing!
-The DriftStudio drift detection platform with AgentDB integration has achieved 100% test coverage.
+The Agentic-drift drift detection platform with AgentDB integration has achieved 100% test coverage.

 ## Fixes Applied